maor121/IceWar/README.md

 Status:
 -------
-PC - working version - will be uploaded soon.
+**PC** - working version - will be uploaded soon. <br/>
-Android - Not working.
+**Android** - Not working.
 A working version of this existed back in 2014 (on Android), until my computer died.
 Lesson learned: always work with backup on the cloud :)